Emp3r/Gray-sweeper/readme.md

 ##### data
 Data package implements tools for highscores management.
 ScoreManager control highscore tables and can save to / load from XML files.
 Record is basic entity for tables.

+##### utils
+Utils package implements Rules class for difficulties constants and Appearance class for look and feel of the whole app.

 <hr>
 ![](http://emper.cz/img/graysweeper.png)